Healthdirect Free Australian health advice you can count on.

 Why might I need a general anaesthetic?

-Alternatives to a general anaesthetic are:
+Alternatives to a general anaesthetic include:

 • regional anaesthetic, which numbs a whole area of your body